Loyalists/gflh1/README.md

 3. Move the renamed mod.ff to the folder above to replace the original en_h1_mod_common.ff

-If you have already follow the three steps above and some fatal errors pop up on starting, try to do something like moving or renaming the modded eng_h1_mod_common.ff or something else as long as the game can be launched without crashing and disable **Shader Preload** in graphics settings.
+If you have already follow the three steps above and some fatal errors pop up on starting, try to do something like moving or renaming the modded eng_h1_mod_common.ff or something else as long as the game can be started without crashing and disable **Shader Preload** in graphics settings.
 After tweaks are done move the file back to its original location.
 # Wiki
 [Known Issues](https://github.com/Loyalists/gflh1/wiki/Known-Issues)
 [Credits](https://github.com/Loyalists/gflh1/wiki/Credits)